aritter/CS-7650-sp22/about.md

 ## Prerequisites

 This is a graduate-level course on Natural Language Processing.
 The course will involve a lot of math and programming.
 To succeed, you will need a strong programming background.
 You should be comfortable working on medium-to-large software projects in Python and be comfortable learning and using new Python libraries, or you should have developed the ability to independently learn a new programming language and environment very quickly.
-The course also assumes mastery of basic concepts in probability, linear algebra and multivariable calculus.
+The course also assumes mastery of basic concepts in probability, linear algebra and multi-variable calculus.
 Having taken a prior machine learning course would be very helpful, but is not required.

 ## Assignments / Grading